 When everything is functioning properly in the cluster, all of the routes are in the UP state (available for use).
 Every UP route participates in carrying message traffic if it functions at the same speed (mixed speed interconnects are discussed below.)
 In addition, every route is always used for heartbeat requests.
 (A heartbeat is a message indicating that a node is functional.)
 If a certain number of heartbeat requests fail on a route, then that route is marked as DOWN.
-If a link down event in NIC is detected, also that route is marked as DOWN.
 A DOWN route is never used for message traffic.
 However, heartbeat requests are still attempted on the DOWN routes, and if one succeeds, the route is returned to the UP state.
 This last behavior is sometimes called self-healing routes.
 The use of all the UP routes for message traffic is called port aggregation or trunking.